 My child goes to Clyde Howell Pre-K. Does that mean he/she is automatically accepted at Clegern?

 Due to safety procedures our applications process will proceed as follows:

 Lottery Applications will be located in our Clegern Foyer between the hours of 8:00 a.m. – 4:00 p.m. for pickup.
 Applications may be filled out in your vehicle or home.
-Due to safety guidelines we will not have pens or clipboards available this year for filling out forms at our school.
 They may also be downloaded from the link at the top of this page during the application period.

 Lottery applications may be returned to our school during the hours of 8:00 am –4:00 pm in our Clegern Foyer.
 Upon the second set of entry doors to the left please press the office call button.
 An Office member will communicate through the Foyer intercom.
 Please state that you are needing to turn in a Lottery application and an Office member will meet you at the doors.
 You will need to have your photo ID ready to show Edmond residency and confirm that you are the applicant’s parent/guardian.